+Root rot in Peace Lilies.
 The peace lily (Order Spathiphyllum) has about 47 different varieties.
-It is one of the most popular houseplants due to its beautiful, shiny green leaves and gorgeous cupped flowers, which are reminiscent of a Calla lily.
+It is one of the most popular houseplants due to its beautiful, shiny green leaves and gorgeous cupped flowers, reminiscent of a Calla lily.

-It’s the perfect plant to make your home look leafy and green mixed with its elegant white blooms.
+It’s the perfect plant to make your home look leafy and green, mixed with its elegant white blooms.
 Peace lilies are water-loving plants, so it can be easy to overwater them if you’re not careful.
-They’re not like other plants that can sometimes go two months without watering and still thrive.
+Unlike other plants, they can sometimes go two months without watering and still thrive.

-A peace lily needs plenty of water, but it’s essential that you stick to that fine line of giving enough water without overwatering.
+A peace lily needs plenty of water, but you must stick to that fine line of giving enough water without overwatering.
 If you overwater your peace lily, you can expect it to develop root rot, which can be debilitating and even cause the entire plant to die.

-However, there are ways to identify, treat, and prevent root rot, and we’re going to talk about all of them.
+However, there are ways to identify, treat, and prevent root rot, and we will talk about all of them.
 We want your peace lily to look lush and shiny green, not wilted and yellow.
 It should have big and beautiful white flowers that look healthy.

 How to Treat Root Rot in a Peace Lily

 A peace lily with root rot will have wilted yellow leaves that can swell and become spongy.
 The plant’s roots will also be brown, smelly, and soft.
-You can fix root rot by trimming away damaged roots, spraying with a hydrogen peroxide solution, and repotting with full-drainage soil.
+You can fix root rot by trimming away damaged roots, spraying with a hydrogen peroxide, and repotting with full-drainage soil.